-Scheme 1: Surface activation of PAN 1 via an amidoxime 2 is shown here.
+Scheme 1: Surface activation of PAN 1 via an amidoxime 2.
 Further reaction with functional acyl halides yields a mixed oxadiazole with ATRP initiator functionality.

-PAN-brush-poly(sulfobetaine methacrylate) 4 membranes were obtained via direct SI-ATRP from surface-functionalized PAN membranes (Scheme 2) via a two-step surface functionalization route from pristine PAN UF membranes 1 with subsequent polymerization: Initially, modification of PAN 1 with hydroxylamine yields an amidoxime surface 2.
+PAN-brush-poly(sulfobetaine methacrylate) 4 membranes were obtained via direct SI-ATRP from surface-functionalized PAN membranes (Scheme 2) via a two-step surface functionalization route from pristine PAN UF membranes 1 with subsequent polymerization.
+Initially, modification of PAN 1 with hydroxylamine yields an amidoxime surface 2.
 Following the activation, the ATRP initiator functionality was attached to obtain a mixed oxadiazole 3 (Scheme 1).
-This approach allows for direct control of initiator surface density by variation of its molar ratio in competition with an acyl halide lacking ATRP initiator functionality.
-Lastly, the polySBMA brushes were polymerized by SI-ATRP.
+This approach provides direct control of the initiator surface density by varying its molar ratio in competition with an acyl halide lacking ATRP initiator functionality.
+Finally, the polySBMA brushes were polymerized by using SI-ATRP.

-Scheme 2: Surface initiated-ATRP from the mixed PAN oxadiazole 3 yields PAN-brush-pSBMA membranes 4.
+Scheme 2: SI-ATRP from the mixed PAN oxadiazole 3 yields PAN-brush-pSBMA membranes 4.

-PAN modification and SI-ATRP
+Polyacrylonitrile modification and surface-initiated atom transfer radical polymerization

-The first modification step is based on the previous work of Hicke et al. and uses hydroxylamine to convert the nitrile of 1 to the amidoxime motif 2[40].
-The reaction is carried out at 65 °C in an aqueous medium at pH 9.
-However, it is well known that PAN undergoes degradation reactions in the presence of an aqueous base and heat and forms conjugated cyclic sequences[46].
-These side reactions reduce the concentration of nitrile groups needed for surface functionalization.
-The side reaction also makes the material brittle, which is accompanied by changes in surface morphology[47].
-Both these side effects are undesirable for membranes.
-Therefore, in this study, we explored the use of sodium acetate as a mild base (five orders of magnitude less basicity than for example carbonate), which showed substantially less induction of cyclic sequences.
-The ATR-FTIR analyses in Figure S1(a) show the successful formation of amidoxime 2 while almost eliminating the formation of defect sequences, shown by the absence of the tell-tale CH2 wagging band around 1400 cm-1.
+The first modification step is based on the previous work of Hicke et al. and uses hydroxylamine to convert the nitrile of 1 to the amidoxime motif 2.[40]
+The reaction was done at 65 °C in an aqueous medium at pH 9.
+However, PAN degrades in the presence of an aqueous base above a threshold temperature and forms conjugated cyclic sequences.[46]
+These side reactions reduce the concentration of nitrile groups needed for surface functionalization and also cause the material to become brittle, which is accompanied by changes in surface morphology.[47]
+Both of these side effects are undesirable for membranes.
+Therefore, we explored the use of sodium acetate as a mild base (five orders of magnitude less basic than, e.g., carbonate), which induces substantially fewer cyclic sequences.
+The ATR-FTIR analyses in Figure S1(a) show the formation of amidoxime 2 with almost zero formation of defect sequences, as indicated by the absence of the tell-tale CH2 wagging band around 1400 cm-1.

-From the previous work of Hicke et al. it is also known that PAN-amidoxime 2 membranes express a higher degree of swelling at the interface layer and are thus less permeable compared to the pristine PAN 1 membranes.
-To find a good conversion-permeability-repeatability compromise for the membranes, kinetic study for the amidoxime 2 modification was conducted.
-As shown in Figure S1(b) the conversion of nitrile groups increases exponentially with time and a pseudo-first-order kinetic can be derived.
-Here, assuming viable nitrile groups of PAN 1 to be the rate-limiting compound and hydroxylamine in excess, the pseudo-first-order rate constant k’=2.2 10-4 s-1 is obtained.
-Working in the pseudo first-order regime allows a comparison of different coupon sizes or geometries based on the reaction time scale without the need to adjust all reactant concentrations to the new geometry.
-Furthermore, Figure S1(b) shows that the reproducibility for 0.5 and 1.0 hours reaction is somewhat lower than for longer reaction times.
-Here, a trade-off with permeability in favor of better repeatability was taken in the membrane modification to achieve PAN-amidoxime 2 membranes with an average permeability of 390±35 Lm-2h-1bar-1 (which was 37% lower than that of the pristine PAN 1) after 1.5 hours of reaction time.
+The previous work of Hicke et al. also showed that PAN-amidoxime 2 membranes express a higher degree of swelling at the interface layer and are thus less permeable compared with the pristine PAN 1 membranes.
+To find a good conversion-permeability-repeatability compromise for the membranes, we undertook a kinetic study of the amidoxime 2 modification.
+As shown in Figure S1(b), the conversion of nitrile groups increases exponentially over time, which allows a pseudo-first-order kinetic to be derived.
+Here, assuming the viable nitrile groups of PAN 1 are the rate-limiting compound and that hydroxylamine is in excess, provides the pseudo-first-order rate constant k′ = 2.2 × 10-4 s-1.
+Working in the pseudo-first-order regime allows the different coupon sizes or geometries to be compared based on the reaction timescale without adjusting all reactant concentrations to the new geometry.
+Furthermore, Figure S1(b) shows that the reproducibility for 0.5 and 1.0 h reaction times is somewhat lower than for longer reaction times.
+Here, a trade-off of permeability in favor of better repeatability was taken in the membrane modification to achieve PAN-amidoxime 2 membranes with an average permeability of 390±35 L m−2 h−1 bar−1 (which is 37% lower than that of the pristine PAN 1) after a reaction time of 1.5 h.